nikita-olechko/Pokemon-In-Python/README.md

 python game.py
 ```

 From there, you can navigate through the menus and start your journey as a Pokemon trainer!
+Don't forget to turn on your speakers.

 ## Contribution